 Models with a defrost drain hole located on the back wall of the freezer just up from where the floor slopes up to the back, in the center.

 Models with a plastic panel held in place by a screw.
 Remove the screw and panel and the drain hole will be visible.
 If a drain hole is not visible, service is required.

-- Flush out the drain hole with a solution of 1 tsp. baking soda and 2 cups of hot tap water in a meat/turkey (bulb) baster to squeeze the solution into the drain hole and flush out the drain tube.
+You can flush out the drain hole with a solution made of 1 tablespoon of baking soda and 2 cups of hot tap water.
+Use a meat/turkey (bulb) baster to squeeze the solution into the drain hole and flush out the drain tube.
 When clear, you will hear water running down into the drain pan below.
 To prevent this from recurring, pour a solution of 1 tablespoon of baking soda and 2 cups of hot (not boiling) water into the drain opening once or twice a year.

 If water continues to leak onto the floor after flushing out the defrost drain tube or if you have a model that requires service, please schedule an appointment with GE Appliances Factory Service.